helmuthdu/web-components/packages/custom-elements/README.md

 #### No SSR Support

 Due to the nature of a Web Component, it cannot be used in an SSR page since Web Components rely on browser-specific DOM APIs, and the Shadow DOM cannot be represented declaratively, so it cannot be sent as string format.

+## Styling your Components

+In a Web Component, there are 3 ways of defining a style:

+* **Inline Style**
+* **CSS Import**
+* **Link Reference**

+In addition to the conventional [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors), Web Components supports the following ones:

+* [:host/:host(selector-name)](https://developer.mozilla.org/en-US/docs/Web/CSS/:host) -> Selects the shadow host element or if it has a certain class.
+* [:host-context(selector-name)](https://developer.mozilla.org/en-US/docs/Web/CSS/:host-context) -> Selects the shadow host element only if the selector given as the function's parameter matches the shadow host's ancestor(s) in the place it sits inside the DOM hierarchy.
+* [::slotted()](https://developer.mozilla.org/en-US/docs/Web/CSS/::slotted) -> Selects a slotted element if it matches the selector.